 - Watering Dish: Shallow container that’s a bit bigger than the growing trays

 How to Grow Popcorn Microgreens?

 It is a great idea to pre-soak the seeds overnight.
-It gives them the right boost by softening up in the water before sprouting.
+It gives them the right boost by softening up their coat in the water before sprouting.